rlnorthcutt/hugo-sample/content/news/20170623-the-links-section-in-the-version-table-now-provides-a-link-to-the-public-announc.md

 ---
-title: "The "Links" section in the version table now provides a link to the public announce of each version on the list."
+title: "The 'Links' section in the version table now provides a link to the public announce of each version on the list."
 date: 2017-06-23
 ---